-A number of heritage railways that began with the Denver & Rio Grande still exist.
+Several heritage railways that began with the Denver & Rio Grande still exist.
 These include:

-The Cumbres & Toltec Scenic Railroad is a remnant of the San Juan Line that operates scenic trips over this route between Antonito, Colorado and Chama, New Mexico.
+The Cumbres & Toltec Scenic Railroad is a remnant of the San Juan Line that operates scenic trips over this route between Antonito, Colorado, and Chama, New Mexico.

-The Durango and Silverton Narrow Gauge Railroad, which has been operating since 1881, provides scenic day trips from Durango to Silverton.
+The Durango and Silverton Narrow Gauge Railroad, operating since 1881, provides scenic day trips from Durango to Silverton.

 The Heber Valley Historic Railroad provides scenic trips through the upper portion of Provo Canyon, Utah.
-The track was a branch of the D&RG main at Provo, but is today isolated from the national rail network.
+The track was a branch of the D&RG main at Provo but is today isolated from the national rail network.

-The Rio Grande Scenic Railroad is a heritage train on a still active branch of the former D&RG.
+The Rio Grande Scenic Railroad is a heritage train on a still-active branch of the former D&RG.

-The Royal Gorge Route Railroad operates over a 12-mile portion of the intact, but otherwise disused Royal Gorge/Tennessee Pass line.
+The Royal Gorge Route Railroad operates over a 12-mile portion of the intact but otherwise disused Royal Gorge/Tennessee Pass line.